egillespie/web-component-intro/README.md

 ## Web components defined

-Custom HTML elements powered by JavaScript and available in all modern web browsers.
+A browser API that allows custom HTML elements to be made with JavaScript.

+Here's how:

-- Declare a class that extends `HTMLElement`
+- Make a `class` that extends `HTMLElement`

-- Write a constructor with no arguments and call `super()`
+- Write a `constructor()` and call `super()`

+- Set `this.innerHTML` to whatever you want

-- Use `customElements.define('tag-name', ClassName)` to register your web component
+- Call `customElements.define('tag-name', ClassName)` below your class

-- Tag names must contain a hyphen (`-`)
+- Tag names must contain a `-` hyphen

-- You must have both open and close tags: `<my-tag></my-tag>`
+- Use open and close tags: `<my-tag></my-tag>`

 ## x.
 Show the page title

-Awwww, our first custom tag!
+Awwww, our first custom tag! 😍

 https://jsfiddle.net/elgillespie/460mprwo/

-## Introducing the Shadow DOM
+## The Shadow DOM

-Custom elements can make use of their own DOM, known as the Shadow DOM, to protect their styles and structure from outside influence.
-Kinda.
+Custom elements can have their own DOM (the Shadow DOM) to protect their CSS and HTML from *most* outside influences.

-- Some styles can still be inherited, but Shadow DOM elements do not have direct access to external style classes (and vice versa).

-- External JavaScript also does not have direct access to elements in a Shadow DOM using the usual DOM API such as `getElementById`.

-- With the Shadow DOM, HTML `id` attributes in a component are not considered duplicates across your whole document.

-- Use `this.shadowRoot` instead of `this` or `document` to use common browser APIs (such as `querySelector`) within your component.
+Shadow DOMs:

+- Create one with `this.attachShadow({mode: 'open'})` in the constructor

+- Access it with `this.shadowRoot`

+- Inherit styles from `:root`, `html`, and `body`

+- Can't affect external elements

+- Ignored by external JavaScript functions like `getElementById`

+- Get their own set of unique HTML `id` attributes

 ## x.
 Page title in a Shadow DOM

-Notice how page styles are not applied to elements in the Shadow DOM.
+Notice how page styles aren't applied to elements in the Shadow DOM.

 https://jsfiddle.net/elgillespie/hoqc0g3p/

 ## Using attributes

-Use `this.getAttribute` to lookup the value of an attribute on your component.
+- `this.getAttribute` reads the value of an attribute on your component

+- `this.setAttribute` adds or modifies an attribute

+- `this.removeAttribute` clears an attribute and its value

+- Use these in your `class` or to manipulate components with JavaScript

 ## x.
-A radio input with a label
+Radio input with a label

+This doesn't work in a Shadow DOM because the `name` attribute couldn't be shared!

 https://jsfiddle.net/elgillespie/7kspq9md/

 ## Handling attribute changes

-- Define a function as `static get observedAttributes` that returns an array of attribute names you want to watch.
+- `static get observedAttributes ()` returns an array of attribute names to watch

-- Make an `attributeChangedCallback (name, oldValue, newValue)` function that will be called each time an attribute returned by `observedAttributes` is changed.
+- `attributeChangedCallback (name, oldValue, newValue)` is called each time an observed attribute is changed

-- Write some logic to identify which attribute changed, then update the state of your component accordingly.
+- Use conditionals to identify which attribute changed, then update your component using the new value

-- Minimize the number of changes you make (i.e. avoid redrawing the entire component) because causing lots of changes can cause flickers and noise in screen readers!
+- Minimize the DOM changes you make avoid flickering and screen reader noise

 ## x.
 Responding to attribute changes

+Notice how `innerHTML` is not rewritten in `attributeChangedCallback`.

 https://jsfiddle.net/elgillespie/ed4scw1n/